We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Code Solutions

-# Move the left pointer to the right of the last occurrence
+# Move the left pointer to one position after the last occurrence of char

-# Update the last seen index of the character
+# Update the latest index of the char

 max_length = max(max_length, right - left + 1)